 National Dairy Month: Monarch Advances AgTech in the Dairy Industry

 Ice cream.
 Cheese.
 Yogurt.
 Butter.
 Is your mouth watering yet?
 These are some of the more delicious reasons to celebrate National Dairy Month, which has been recognized every June since 1937.
-With the introduction of its advanced MK-V dairy feed pusher, Monarch Tractor joins a long, proud history of agricultural innovation in the dairy industry that helps dairy farmers keep America supplied with its favorite treats and nutritious foods.
+With the introduction of its advanced MK-V Dairy tractor, Monarch Tractor joins a long, proud history of agricultural innovation in the dairy industry that helps dairy farmers keep America supplied with its favorite treats and nutritious foods.

 A Tradition of Innovation

-Embracing innovative ag technology is the only way to manage so many cows.
-And dairy, more than any other farm sector, has a history of being early adopters of AgTech, especially in the form of farm robotics and automation.
+Embracing innovative ag technologies is the only way to manage so many cows.
+And dairy, more than any other farm sector, has a history of being early adopters of AgTech, especially in the form of robotic farming and automation.
 Robotic milking technology, or automatic milking systems, have been around for more than 30 years.
 There are also automatic cup removers, automatic milk plant wash systems, electronic cow identification systems, and herd management software.
+Robotics in agriculture on a dairy farm is business as usual.
 In an impressive push towards sustainability, dairy farms are even turning manure into electricity!

-Monarch is adding to this list and giving dairy farmers a brighter future.
-With its 100% electric, driver-optional, smart tractor armed with an advanced dairy feed push blade, we’re empowering dairy farms to become more financially secure with happier and healthier cows.
+Monarch is adding to this list of robotics in agriculture, and giving dairies a brighter future.
+The MK-V Dairy tractor is a 100% electric, driver-optional, and smart tractor armed with an advanced dairy feed push blade, that's empowering dairy farms to become more financially secure with happier and healthier cows.

 Milking the Profitability

-How can a feed blade give dairy farmers a taste of freedom both in terms of time and money?
+How can a dairy feed blade give dairy farmers a taste of freedom both in terms of time and money?
 By itself, it can’t.
-But when coupled with the autonomy, data, and electrification that are wrapped into a MK-V, the savings stack up:
+But when coupled with Monarch® Autodrive™, data collection, and electrification that are wrapped into the MK-V Dairy, the savings stack up:

 • Labor and Fuel Savings.
-Pushing feed is a 24/7 operation, and with the high costs of labor dairy farmers are forced to weigh the cost of wages against the gains of keeping cows well fed and producing ample amounts of milk.
-Pushing feed with an MK-V eliminates labor and fuel costs along with the extra bonus of having a tractor in a barn that quietly hums along with no smelly and toxic exhaust fumes.
+Pushing feed is a 24/7 operation, and with the high costs of labor, dairy farmers are forced to weigh the cost of wages against the gains of keeping cows well fed and producing ample amounts of milk.
+And that doesn't factor into another pressing labor challenge, the availability of farmhands to hire in the first place.
+Pushing feed with an zero-emission MK-V Dairy tractor reduces labor and fuel costs.
+There's another bonus.
+As it quietly hums along there are no smelly, toxic particulate emissions.
+Cows remain calm and happy

 • Decreased Feed Refusal.
 By pushing feed more frequently, dairy farmers can improve feed refusal rates, potentially bringing it to at or below 4%.